This post may contain affiliate links. Please read our disclosure policy.

 - Simmering the potatoes in milk is the true key!
 It makes them extremely creamy, so much so that you won’t even need to add cream.

 - Using a Tamis strainer ensures the SMOOTHEST possible potatoes.
-It doesn’t mess with the starches so dont’ worry, they do not become gummy.
-It is totally worth it.
+It doesn’t mess with the starches so don’t worry.
+They will not become gummy.
+I know it is an extra step but it’s totally worth it.

-- Add the cold butter little bits at a time so they get super creamy.
+- Add the cold butter little bits at a time.
+It’s a little secret to make them super creamy.

 Yes, while Yukon Gold potatoes are preferable because of the creamy texture and buttery flavor, russet potatoes can be used as well for a fluffier texture.
 Avoid using waxy potatoes because they do not mash well.